HagOrMan/Tutorials/BashAliases.md

 ```bash
 source ~/git.bashrc
 ```
 This will make all aliases in that file available for use in your bash terminal.
-But first, you need to run the following in your terminal (or just restart your terminal)
+But first, you need to run the following in your terminal (or just restart your terminal) to "activate" them
 ```bash
 source ~/.bashrc
 ```